 SEE: Upstate Film Theater.
 Rhinebeck’s indie/arts movie house features the hottest indie films out there.

 LEARN: OMEGA Institute.
 According to its brochure, Omega is “the nation’s most trusted source for wellness and personal growth programs.”
-Many people I know agree.
-It is a weekend in itself, but I wanted to include it here, as it is a Rhinebeck retreat.
+Many people consider a stay there “a spiritual awakening”.

 Best Places to Eat and Drink in Rhinecliff and Rhinebeck NY